clain4u/Secure-Linux-Server-Catalog-Application/README.md

 $ chmod 644 .ssh/authorized_keys
 ```
 ##### Disable SSH Password authentication
-For added security lets disable passwod based authentication within ssh, to do that lets edit the ssh config file
+For added security lets disable password based authentication within ssh, to do that lets edit the ssh config file
 ```$sudo nano /etc/ssh/sshd_config ```
 find the entry that reads ``` PasswordAuthentication ``` and set it to ``` PasswordAuthentication no ```

 ##### Change the default SSH port
 Change the default ssh port to say ``` 2200 ``` as a point of security measure.
 Within the same sshd_config file find the entry that reads ``` Port 22 ``` and change it to ``` Port 2200 ```
 save the file and exit.
-Seload the ssh service using ``` $ sudo service ssh restart ```
+Reload the ssh service using ``` $ sudo service ssh restart ```

 ##### Login using key pair
 login to the server using the following command
 ```$ ssh grader@13.234.170.208 -p 2200 ```
 where "grader" is the user , "13.234.170.208" is the IP address of your server and "-p 2200" defines the ssh port.
-This will login you to the server terminal immediatly, if you have set a passoword for the key file you need to enter it for file access.
+This will login you to the server terminal immediately, if you have set a password for the key file you need to enter it for file access.

 ### Configure Firewall
-Now that we have succesfully setup the key pair authentication lets setup the firewall.
-Ubuntu comes with a preinstalled
+Now that we have successfully setup the key pair authentication lets setup the firewall.
+Ubuntu comes with a pre-installed
-firewall "UFW" wihich is in a decativated state by default.
+firewall "UFW" which is in a deactivated state by default.
 You can check the status by typing ``` $ sudo ufw status ```

-Now lets define the incoming and outgoing policys.
+Now lets define the incoming and outgoing policy's.
 For security reasons lets deny all incoming sessions
 ``` $ sudo ufw default deny  incoming ```
  Now you will get a message that reads
 ```